matthewmueller/c/Readme.md

 ### environment.client(key, value)

-Add a configuration for the client-side under the given environment. `browser` is an alias to `client`.
+Add a configuration for the `client` runtime under the given environment.

 ```js
 dev.client({ ... })